querwurzel/mersenne-primenet-report/README.md

 There are currently 51 known Mersenne primes, 17 discovered by GIMPS (_state 2019-02-23_).

-As a GIMPS volunteer I wanted to observe and share my own results while growing a database to conduct statistics, time series analysis and means of data science on.
+As a GIMPS volunteer I wanted to observe and share my own results while growing a database to perform statistics, time series analysis and means of data science.
   **This software collects the daily results of PrimeNet while offering an endpoint to publish your results.**

 More information: